michaelplaing/mr_rax/README.md

 This project is set up for use as one of the CMake subprojects in a comprehensive MQTT project(s).

-## The unified topic/client (TC) tree
+## The Topic Tree

-The external TC tree conforms to MQTT.
+The external Topic Tree conforms to MQTT.

-The internal TC tree is composed of:
+The internal Topic Tree is composed of:

 - The root;
 - The hierarchy token: